surecart/surecart-wp-plugin/packages/components/docs/components/ui/form/readme.md

 ### `submit() => Promise<boolean>`

 Submits the form.
-If all controls are valid, the `presto-submit` event will be emitted and the promise will resolve with `true`.
+If all controls are valid, the `ce-submit` event will be emitted and the promise will resolve with `true`.
 If any form control is invalid, the promise will resolve with `false` and no event will be emitted.

 #### Returns